Research Centre for Learning and Teaching

 Teaching

-I have taught on the Masters in Medical Education programme since 2013, and in 2021 became Module Leader for the Advanced Study Module of the Masters in Medical Education, supporting students in the development of their research projects, and providing an introduction to research skills.
+I have taught on the Masters in Medical Education programme since 2013, and since 2021 have been Module Leader for the Advanced Study Module, providing an introduction to research skills, and supporting students in the development of their research projects.
 I also support colleagues in the delivery of other modules on the MedEd programme.

-I provide formal supervision to MMedEd, MD and PhD students.
+I provide supervision to MMedEd, MD and PhD students, and to clinical academic trainees undertaking education research projects.

 Publications